reema0814/MLOpsTemplate/src/workshop/documents/part_0.md

     ![](./images/github4001.png)

-4. Type `AZURE_SERVICE_PRINCIPAL` for the name of the secret, and paste your SP json definition:
+4. Type `AZURE_SERVICE_PRINCIPAL` for the name of the secret.
+5. Now, locate the AZURE_SERVICE_PRINCIPAL.txt file in desktop under your VM and open it.
+6. Copy the whole SP json definition and paste it in Github under **value box** and click **Add Secret**.

     > **Important:** The name for this secret must be `AZURE_SERVICE_PRINCIPAL`